nasufi-coder/simple-sms-polling/README.md

 # SMS Polling Simple

-A lightweight SMS aggregation service that polls Twilio for incoming messages and extracts 2FA codes automatically.
+A lightweight SMS aggregation service that polls Plivo for incoming messages and extracts 2FA codes automatically.

 ## Features